 - Pain, swelling, redness, or irritation at the injection site

 You may have other side effects that go away as your body adjusts to the drug.
 They include:

 How it works: This antibody drug sticks to T cells and keeps them from reaching your brain and spinal cord and attacking the protective myelin.
 It’s usually prescribed if your relapsing MS is highly active or if you didn’t respond to other MS drugs.

 How you take it: By infusion once every 28 days in an infusion clinic.

 Side effects: It’s rare, but you can get a brain infection that can lead to disability or death.
 The symptoms at first may look like an MS relapse.
 Some people can be allergic to the drug.
 Common side effects include:

 How it works: The FDA approved it in 2017.
 It treats RRMS as well as primary progressive MS (PPMS).
-That’s when your condition steadily worsens without periods of relapses and remissions.
+That’s when your condition gets steadily worse without periods of relapses and remissions.
 Ocrelizumab is a monoclonal antibody and targets B cells that damage nerves.
-Studies show it may work better to lower relapses and to slow your MS than some interferon beta drugs.
+Studies show that it may work better to lower relapses and to slow your MS than some interferon beta drugs.

 How you take it: Two infusions 2 weeks apart, every 6 months.

 Side effects: You should not take it if you have hepatitis B. As with other infusion drugs, you may get itchy skin, a rash, throat irritation, or an allergic reaction.
 Rarely, you can get a fatal brain infection.

 How it works: Siponimod is an immune system-modulating drug that enters the central nervous system and helps control inflammation.
 It helps your body’s lymph nodes retain certain white blood cells, stopping them from circulating throughout the body and into the central nervous system.